 For alerts which are sent via email or SMS, it’s essential that the recipient has an accurate email address and mobile number associated with their Smartabase account.
 Alert emails are sent from firstname.lastname@example.org and SMS alerts are received from an unmonitored text message service.

-If the alert is an app notification, they will need to be logged in to an appropriate Smartabase application (e.g. Smartabase mobile application or Smartabase Athlete app) to receive it.
+If the alert is an app notification, they will need to be logged in to an appropriate Smartabase application (e.g. Smartabase Classic mobile app or Smartabase Athlete app) to receive it.
 In the Smartabase Athlete app, a PIN must be set up to receive alerts.
-This is not a requirement of the Smartabase mobile application.
+This is not a requirement of the Smartabase Classic app.